-FIGURE 3: Example of Operational Access View Tree with Root-nodes.
+FIGURE 4: Example of Operational Access View Tree from Daytime and Nighttime Operations.

 2.3.3 Scientific Access View

 The Scientific Access View tree is for scientific platforms and interfaces that correspond or impact Rubin Observatory science objectives.
 It is intended to ease access to the information by providing a clear list of the software and various databases.
 An example is provided by Figure 6.
 Users include scientific, engineering, and observing staff and management.